CppMicroServices/rfcs/text/0003-declarative-services.md

 A service component can opt into the dependency injection mechanism by setting the value for "inject-references" key in the component description to true (Note that this is the default behavior).
-If the value for "inject-references" is true, all references are injected into the component instance and if the value is false, none of the references are injected.
+If the value for "inject-references" is true, all service references are injected into the component instance and if the value is false, none of the service references are injected.

+A service component can also opt into injection of configuration properties into the component instance.
+* If the configuration-policy is "require" then the all of the configuration properties for the configuration objects listed in the configuration-pid attribute will be injected into the component instance.
+* If the configuration-policy is "optional" all of the configuration properties for the configuration objects listed in the configuration-pid attribute which happen to be available when the service component becomes satisfied will be injected into the component instance.
+* If the configuration-policy is "ignore", no configuration properties will be injected into the component instance.

 If the value for "inject-references" is true, the following is a sequence of calls received by a service component instance during a component activation:

 * Constructor with references as arguments is called.
+If configuration properties are also being injected the constructor will include the configuration property argument.
 Refer to the [\#Constructor Injection](#Constructor_Injection "wikilink") section

 * "Activate" method is invoked.